Is Site Audit a Replacement for Semrush or Ahrefs?

 - Semrush/Ahrefs are great for ongoing SEO work

-- Scan catches technical details that slip through Semrush’s broader audits
+- Site Audit catches technical details that slip through Semrush’s broader audits

 - You get best of both: continuous monitoring + deep technical checks